 #2 Inclusive Parental Leave/ Family Stipend

-Inclusive parental leave policies ensure that every employee receives financial support for managing their family responsibilities.
-For example, you could provide parental leave to surrogate mothers, adoptive caregivers, and single parents.
-These perks would extend beyond conventional parental roles, regardless of a couple’s sexual orientation or gender identity.
+Inclusive parental leave policies ensure that employees from traditional and non-traditional settings receive equal financial support for their family needs.
+These should include parental leave for surrogate mothers, adoptive caregivers, and single parents.
+Such perks go beyond conventional parental roles, regardless of a couple’s sexual orientation or gender identity.

 • Paid childcare leave – employees can apply the stipend for recurring fees, including aftercare and in-home care services.